 Regardless of the type of infestation you are dealing with, it’s clear they have to go.
 The bugs and larvae contribute to an unsightly appearance.

-Worse still, the insects can affect the health of your houseplants in varying capacities.
+Worse still, insects can affect the health of your houseplants in varying capacities.
 Some bugs can damage the entire plant by depleting the soil of its organic matter.